Germany sees drop in crime during 1st year of pandemic

-“The development is decidedly positive,” Seehofer told reporters in Berlin.
+“The development is decidedly positive,” Seehofer told reporters in Berlin, adding that the case numbers had fallen even as Germany’s population grew.

 However, he noted that there was a rise in child abuse, cybercrime, fraud related to coronavirus support measures and in domestic violence.
 While violent crimes as a whole were down 2.4% compared with 2019, the number of homicides in Germany rose by 3.7% to 2,401 in 2020.